jaypasnagasai/smplminitask/README.md

 6. `poses`: (360,156) [They represent the orientation of the body joints in axis-angle format.]
     - 360: Total # Of Frames
     - 156: 52 (Total # of Joints in SMPL-H Dataset) x 3 (Total # of Vector Components)

-#### NOTE
-The objective of this task is to extract the `pose` parameters of the left knee.
-Hence, it will be the only key to be focused on.

 ## IDENTIFYING LEFT KNEE